 The Killara versus Newcastle golf match (The Rankin Cup) is the oldest continuously held golf interclub event in the world, and was first played in 1907.

-Foundation Day was first celebrated as part of our Centenary Celebrations in 1999, but it was in 2006 that the board decided to recognise the foundation of the club and hold an event and dinner open to all members, which has continued each year since.
-It is 115 years since The Killara Golf Club was founded and it continues to be enjoyed by many members and visitors.
+Foundation Day was first celebrated as part of our Centenary Celebrations in 1999, but it was in 2006 that the Board decided to recognise the foundation of the club and hold an event and dinner open to all members, which has continued each year since.